-0,1(or+) setback / setback inserts Good for all mountain and great for freeride/powder because it makes the tail smaller (so it naturally sinks in deeper snow conditions) and the nose bigger (which makes it float better in the same deeper snow conditions). small stance setback (about 25mm/1inch) may be found in some freeride/powder snowboards, in some all mountains, and in a few freestyle boards.
+0,1(or+) setback / stance/inserts setback Good for all mountain and great for freeride/powder because it makes the tail smaller (so it naturally sinks in deeper snow conditions) and the nose bigger (which makes it float better in the same deeper snow conditions). small stance setback (about 25mm/1inch) may be found in some freeride/powder snowboards, in some all mountains, and in a few freestyle boards.
 Also found in some boards described as directional snowboards, in lots of boards described as directional twin, and in no boards called true twin.
 The tail will feel stiffer, giving you more aggreesive direction changes and higher ollies, and it will float a bit better when riding powder.

-bigger stance setback may be found in lots of freeride/powder snowboards, in some all mountains, and in very few or none freestyle boards.
+A bigger stance setback may be found in lots of freeride/powder snowboards, in some all mountains, and in very few or none freestyle boards.
 Also found in lots of boards described as directional snowboards, in few or none boards described as directional twin, and in no boards called true twin.
 The tail will feel even stiffer, giving you even more aggressive direction changes and on powder will float like a charm with more centered and relaxed riding position.